 retail-focused interiors work into the popular hospitality design department it is recognized for today.
 During her 13 years at 555, Herold’s designs attracted an impressive client list, including Hugh Hefner, Michael Morton, and Steve Wynn.
 Perhaps her most widely publicized accomplishment during that time was

 designing one of Chicago’s most popular restaurants, Girl & the Goat.
-Herold’s achievements at 555 were recognized frequently, and included the receipt of the Jean Banchet Award for Best Restaurant Design and Time Out Chicago’s Delta Burke Award for Best Designing Woman.
+Karen’s achievements at 555 were recognized frequently, and included the receipt of the Jean Banchet Award for Best Restaurant Design and Time Out Chicago’s Delta Burke Award for Best Designing Woman.

 Looking to expand her design versatility, Karen started her own multidisciplinary creative house, Studio K, in early 2014.
 Located in Chicago’s West Loop, her office facilitates collaboration with clients and peers alike.
-As Principal at
+As Principal of

 Studio K, Karen’s role has evolved to form exciting partnerships with her clients, enabling her to impart direction on all aspects of the creative process.
 While she embraces design with understatement, each space divulges an element of

 humor – a reflection of Karen’s ability to never take herself too seriously.
 Taking this successful approach, Studio K has delivered many of Chicago’s most

 popular restaurants, bars and luxury multifamily residences.
 These projects

 include Maple & Ash, Monteverde, BLVD, GT Prime, Bellemore and The Aurelien.
 Herold’s creations are both timeless and eclectic; never trend-driven.
 She travels often and believes that inspiration can be found in the most unlikely of places and experiences.
 It is important to Karen that the spaces she designs not only conceptualize her clients’ vision, but that they create an energy and experience that people want to return to time and again.